How can you get your blog post to rank in Google Search?

 However, if you are serious about blogging and digital marketing, you will probably decide in the end to use a professional SEO tool.

 If you are trying to monetize your blog, SEO content and monitoring tools are essential.
-If you are interested, you can get 14 days for free with this subscription link to Semrush.

 Conclusion and summary